 The following description summarizes the most important terms of our capital stock.
 Because it is only a summary, it does not contain all the information that may be important to you and the descriptions herein are qualified by reference to our amended and restated certificate of incorporation and amended and restated bylaws.
-For a complete description, you should refer to our amended and restated certificate of incorporation and amended and restated bylaws and to the applicable provisions of Delaware law.
+For a complete description, you should refer to our amended and restated certificate of incorporation and amended and restated provisions of Delaware law.